+RVDGA SANCTIONED

-DIVISION D1: RVDGA SANCTIONED DAIRY GOAT SHOW
+DAIRY GOAT SHOW

 Supts.
-Christina Lindner, 541-826-3498 and Gail Swanson, 541-842-0858 Friday, 9am • Judge, Dan Laney Sponsored by the ROGUE VALLEY DAIRY GOAT ASSOC
+Christina Lindner, 541-826-3498

+and Gail Swanson, 541-842-0858

+Friday, 9am • Judge, Dan Laney

+Sponsored by the

+ROGUE VALLEY DAIRY GOAT ASSOC.

-SEND ENTRIES TO: Rogue Valley Dairy Goat Association; c/o Gail Swanson PO Box 2269, White City, OR 97503 Division D1 Rules:
+SEND ENTRIES TO: Rogue Valley Dairy

+Goat Association; c/o Gail Swanson

+PO Box 2269, White City, OR 97503

+Division D1 Rules:

-- 1. The show will be Jr. & Sr. Doe Show sanctioned by the American Dairy Goat Association.
-Their rules shall govern, provided they do not conflict with any rules & regulations of the Jo.
-Co.
-Fair Board. - 2.
+1. The show will be Jr. and Sr. Doe Show sanctioned by the American Dairy Goat Association.
+Their rules shall govern, provided they do not conflict with any rules and regu- 2.
 Entry fee is \$5 per doe.
-Payment must be received w/entry.
-Online entries are not official until pymt. is received by 5pm Aug. - 3.
-NO BUCKS - 4.
-Goats not entered in the fair show will not be permitted in the barn.
-5. Registration certificates must be shown to - RVDĞA superintendent and/or show secretary the first day of fair.
-6. Stamped duplicate Applications of Registration from ADGA are acceptable 30 - days from ADGA office date stamped on it.
-7. No unrecorded grades will be accepted. - 8.
-Base date for animals's age is the day of - 9.
-Substitution may be made at check in. - 10.
-Order of show may be changed at the discretion of the judge. - 11.
-Show whites are preferred for exhibitor. - 12.
+Pymt. must be received w/entry.
+Online entries aren't official 4.
+Goats not entered in the fair show will not be 5.
+Registration certificates must be shown to RVDGA superintendent and/or show secretary 6.
+Stamped duplicate Applications of Registration from ADGA are acceptable 30 8.
+Base date for animals's age is the day of 10.
+Order of show may be changed at the dis- 12.
 Exhibitors have the responsibility to be at ringside and ready to show.
-Classes and lots will only be called twice. - 13.
-All Senior Does will show first, then all Junior Does. - 14.
+Classes and lots 13.
+All Senior Does will show first, then all 14.
 Health Rules a.
-All goats must have a valid Scrapie tag or ID through a program that provides the same type of identification as the Scrapie Eradication Program. - b.
+All goats must have a valid Scrapie tag or ID through a program that provides the same type of identification as the b.
 All animals will be inspected by the Fair veterinarian before being accepted for exhibit.
 All livestock must comply with the requirement for health certificates inoculations, tests and general health.
-Any animal with any sign of abscess, swelling or inflammation or any other health concern will be dismissed from the Fair and must be taken
+Any animal with any sign of abscess, swelling or inflammation or any other health concern will be dismissed from the Fair and must be taken home.
+Any animal developing such a condition during Fair must be removed immediately following the Fair veteridays from ADGA office date stamped on it.
+7. No unrecorded grades will be accepted.
+9. Substitution may be made at check in.
+11. Show whites are preferred for exhibitor. until pymt. is received by 5pm August 2. lations of the Jo.
+Co.
+Fair Board.